jocamav/jocamav.github.io/en/_posts/2021-01-22-getting-started-with-angular.markdown

 > Usually this information should come from the server.
 But for the example we can mock the data directly in the component.

-No we need to change the template to bind the `li` elements to the array.
+Now we need to change the template to bind the `li` elements to the array.
 We could do something like:

 {% raw %}
 ```html